 Goodwill and Intangible Assets - Goodwill is the cost of an acquisition less the fair value of the net assets of the acquired business.
 We evaluate goodwill for impairment annually in the third quarter, and whenever events or changes in circumstances indicate it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 Impairment testing of goodwill consists of a two-step process.
-The first step involves comparing the fair value of the reporting unit exceeds its fair value, the second step of the process involves comparing the fair value and carrying value of the goodwill of that reporting unit.
-If the carrying value of the goodwill of that reporting unit.
-If the carrying value of the fair value of the fair value of the goodwill, the excess of the carrying value over the fair value is recognized as an impairment loss.
+The first step involves comparing the fair value of the reporting unit, to which goodwill has been allocated, with its carrying amount.
+If the carrying amount of the reporting unit exceeds its fair value, the second step of the process involves comparing the fair value oact carrying value of the goodwill of a reporting unit exceeds the fair value of that goodwill, the excess of the carrying value over the fair value is recognized as an impairment loss.